Drew Waters Player Props: Royals vs. Nationals

 - Waters hit .240 with six doubles, a triple, five home runs and 12 walks.

-- In 12 of 31 games last year (38.7%), he crossed home plate safely, including two games with multiple runs.
+- In 12 of 31 games last season (38.7%), he crossed the plate, including two games with multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.